 The specific design being appealed is unknown.
-There were many numbers thrown out at the meeting - 150 people a day, 100 people a day, 114 people a day, 30 people five times a day, or 30 people an hour.
+There were many numbers thrown out at various meetings and hearings -150 people a day, 100 people a day, 114 people a day, 30 people five times a day, or 30 people an hour.
 Nothing in writing has been provided to appellants.

-It has become obvious that the mosque proponents knowing violate the conditions of the temporary use permit by allowing far more than 30 people at a time on the premises, on a frequent basis, and repeatedly create nuisance conditions.
+It has become obvious that the mosque proponents knowingly violate the conditions of approval of the temporary use permit by allowing far more than 30 people at a time on the premises, on a frequent basis, and repeatedly create nuisance conditions.